-Our researchers undertake rigorous legal research that is of both international and domestic importance.
+Our researchers work collaboratively in research groups to create research outcomes that have an impact in Australia, the Asia-Pacific region and around the world.
 We work in conjunction with the business community, accounting and legal professions, government agencies, social welfare bodies and international organisations.

 We have a vibrant research culture and regularly sponsor international symposia, as well as host a range of research seminars.

-Our academic staff are among the top in their field, globally.
-They have consulted with governments and international organisations and institutions on topics ranging from taxation policy and law to labour law reform and human rights mechanisms.
+Our academic staff are among the top in their field internationally.
+They have been engaged as consultants for governments and international organisations and the private sector on topics ranging from taxation policy to labour law reform and human rights mechanisms.

-We're committed to offering high-quality supervision to students undertaking a graduate research degree.
-Our expert academic staff currently supervise 24 PhD students on a range of research topics across the field of business law and taxation.
+We are committed to offering high-quality supervision to students undertaking a graduate research degree.
+Our expert academic staff currently supervise PhD students on a range of research topics within our specialist fields of enquiry.

 Our main departmental research strengths are:

 - corporate law and corporate social responsibility

 - labour law, equality and human rights law

 - comparative business law, with a particular focus on the Asian region

 - international trade law